Ubaid-Javaid/iOS-Developer-Portfolio/README.md

 # $\textsf{\color{#007acc}{Pet Diabetes Tracker}}$

 The Pet Diabetes Tracker App enables the veterinarian and pet owner to better track and manage dog and cat diabetes.
 It is revolutionizing diabetes management by setting new standards of care and providing leading edge solutions to veterinarians.
 With proper management and monitoring, a dog or cat with diabetes can lead a healthy, happy and active life.
+The app is in its final stages of development and will be released on the App Store soon.

 Tech Used:
 - 🎨 UIKit + Swift UI